russgooday/UDEMY_Learning-Data-Structures-from-Scratch/Section-02-linked-lists/big-O-notation.md

 ### Notation: 'O (1)'

-Regardless of input the following function will only ever return 2 indexes.
+Regardless of the array argument's size the following function will only ever return 2 indexes.
 The time will therefore be constant.

 ```js
 // Constant Runtime